Colonel Haugen, Orin D. "Hard Rock"

 Captain Haugen was assigned as Commander of Company "A" of the 501st Parachute Battalion, the first tactical Parachute unit created by the War Department.
-He joined the unit on Nov.
-16, 1940, in the morning, and that afternoon made his first parachute jump.
+He joined the unit at Fort Benning on November 16, 1940, in the morning, and that afternoon made his first parachute jump.
 The Major then served as Battalion Commander, 502nd PIR, then Executive Officer, 505th PIR.

 During vigorous training at Camp Mackall, NC, Col. Haugen earned the nickname "Hard Rock" derived from his stern discipline combined with respect and affection.
 This was a true tribute to his durability.
 The "Rock" was immensely proud of his tough, young paratroopers, whose average age was just under 19 years.
-The deeds of Col. Haugen in combat will be published in later columns on the Leyete and Luzon Campaigns, Philippines.
-He was mortally wounded in action 13 February 1945 at Manila and on 22 February 1945 died of wounds in the Army hospital on Biak Island.
-He is survived by his son, William Haugen Light, Ph.D., Redding, CA.
+The brave and daring deeds of Col. Haugen in combat will be published in later blog posts on the Leyte and Luzon Campaigns, Philippines.

 Orin was a brave and gallant soldier.
 His constant unselfish devotion to duty was an inspiration to all who knew and served with him.
 His memory will live always in the hearts of his family and many friends.